Skip to main content

 Key Points

-Fig 1: Constellation Diagrams of BASK, BFSK, and BPSK [↗]
+Fig. 1: Constellation Diagrams of BASK, BFSK, and BPSK [↗]

-BPSK Modulation:
+BPSK Modulation

-Transmits one of two signals: +√Eb or -√Eb, where Eb is the energy per bit.
+Transmits one of two signals: +√Eb or −√Eb, where Eb is the energy per bit.
+These signals represent binary 0 and 1.

-AWGN Channel:
+AWGN Channel

 The channel adds Gaussian noise with zero mean and variance N₀/2 (where N₀ is the noise power spectral density).

-Receiver Decision:
+Receiver Decision

 The receiver decides if the received signal is closer to +√Eb (for bit 0) or −√Eb (for bit 1).